Consumer Alert: FDA Orders Class 1 Recall of Baxter International's Colleague Volumetric Infusion Pumps

 Because some hospitals depend entirely on Baxter pumps the FDA is not ordering that they all be taken out of service.
 Instead, the FDA is advising hospitals to attempt to use other manufacturer's pumps in critical care cases if at all possible.
 If a Baxter pump still in hospital use malfunctions and shuts down then the FDA has ordered that the particular malfunctioning pumps be removed from service.
 Unfortunately, for some patients that action may come too late to prevent serious injury or death.

 If you or someone you know is using a Baxter Colleague pump you should discuss these product defect problems with the treating health care provider.
-If you or someone you know would like further information concerning a malfunctioning Baxter International Colleague Volumetric Infusion Pump, and you wish to consult with us, please call Gary Wilson at 612-349-8413.
-You can also send him an e-mail by clicking on this link: contact us.
+If you or someone you know would like further information concerning a malfunctioning Baxter International Colleague Volumetric Infusion Pump, and you wish to consult with us, please contact us.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.